cdisc-org/DataExchange-DatasetJson/doc/compressed-dataset-json1-1.md

 The Dataset-NDJSON format serves as the base format for DSJC as it provides better streaming capabilities.
 It consists of:

-1. **First Line**: A JSON object containing Dataset-JSON metadata (without the rows property)
+1. **First line**: A JSON object containing Dataset-JSON metadata (without the rows property)
-2. **Subsequent Lines**: Each line is a valid JSON array or object representing a single data record
+2. **Subsequent lines**: Each line is a valid JSON array or object representing a single data record

 Usage of whitespace characters should be reduced to a minimum required by the Dataset-NDJSON format.
 Avoid spaces between JSON array elements or attribute definitions.